Independent Jewish Voices Canada: Definition of antisemitism

 In 2020, IJV published a definition of antisemitism which states that: "antisemitism is not an exceptional form of bigotry.
 People who hate, discriminate and/or attack Jews, will also hate, discriminate and/or attack other protected groups—including racialized people, Muslims, LGBTQ2+, women, Indigenous peoples."

 History

 First national conference

-The Alliance of Concerned Jewish Canadians and other activists held a national Independent Jewish Canadians Conference on March 28–30, 2008 with Naomi Klein as its keynote speaker.
-The participants affirmed their support for international law, their opposition to all forms or racism (including anti-Semitism and Islamophobia), and pledged to counter the view that any criticism of Israel's government and military policies is automatically anti-Semitic.
+The Alliance of Concerned Jewish Canadians and other activists held a national Independent Jewish Canadians Conference on 28–30 March 2008 with Naomi Klein as its keynote speaker.
+The participants affirmed their support for international law, their opposition to all forms or racism (including antisemitism and Islamophobia), and pledged to counter the view that any criticism of Israel's government and military policies is automatically antisemitic.
 Specifically, they opposed the Israeli occupation of the West Bank and Gaza which commenced in 1967.

 The conference passed a resolution creating an interim steering committee that would found a national progressive Jewish organization.
 The steering committee adopted the name Independent Jewish Voices (Canada) shortly afterwards.
 ACJC co-founder Eibie Weizfeld split with the new group and continues to lead an organization called ACJC which is unconnected with IJV.

 The seven stated goals of IJV are: